vasilakisfil/Introspected-REST/README.md

 follow this Media Type or API responses that their media type also include this new media type.

 #### 6.2.2.
-HATOEAS can get pretty heavy
+HATEOAS can get pretty heavy
 Imagine if you have to describe in a resource, all the available actions along with the available API capabilities _in that specific resource_.
 Your API response would just explode in terms of size while making your API super complex.

 #### 6.2.3.
-Balancing between Media Types and HATOEAS
+Balancing between Media Types and HATEOAS
-The idea is that Media Types descibe the generic capabilities while HATOEAS describe the resource-specific capabilities.
+The idea is that Media Types descibe the generic capabilities while HATEOAS describe the resource-specific capabilities.

 However we should note that **Media Types are not parsed by the client** (there was never such intention anyway)